techidaily/site-games-able/source/_posts/retract-your-purchase-game-returns-on-series-xs-console.md

 ## Do I Qualify for a Refund on the Xbox Series X|S?

- If you're a fan of gaming, you will be well versed in how expensive it is and are likely always looking for[ways to save money with your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-ways-to-save-money/) .
+ If you're a fan of gaming, you will be well versed in how expensive it is and are likely always looking for [ways to save money with your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-ways-to-save-money/) .
 And refunding purchases that you aren't satisfied with is certainly one of them.

 ![an Xbox game controller on a gradient background](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/video-game-designer-feature.jpg)